liborty/indxvec/README.md

 ## Release Notes (Latest First)

+**Version 1.2.10** - Moved `tof64` into `Vecops` trait to act as one of its methods: `v.tof64()`.
+Added benchmarking function `sorts()` into `tests.rs`.
+It also illustrates effective use of an index sort.

-**Version 1.2.9** - Added explicit conversion from f64 to f64, without which the methods needing F64:From<T> did not do work when T=f64.
+**Version 1.2.9** - Added explicit conversion from f64 to f64, without which the methods needing `F64:From<T>` did not do work when T=f64.
 The primitive numeric types up to u64, i64, f64 varieties now all work, plus the custom lexical quantification of &str.
 It should be easy to add more custom ones.
 All this achieved without resorting to unstable `specialization` feature.

 **Version 1.2.8** - Enabled custom conversions of non-numeric end types, specifically &str.
 This is so that `hashsort` can compute its keys and sort them.
 Thus widening the applicability of superfast hashsort.